Basement Storage Solutions: Maximize Rafter Space

 How I Use My Basement Rafter Storage

-I add my foam heads with the grate secured up in place, leaving a gap on one side to allow for addition and retrieval.
-If a foam piece is hard to reach or is stuck, I undo the hinges and let the foam bits rain down.
+I add my foam heads with the grate secured in place.
+I leave a gap on one side to allow for addition and retrieval.
+If a foam piece is hard to reach, I undo the hinges.
+If it is stuck, I let the foam bits rain down.
 I don’t plan on using these heads and torsos for client builds.
 They exist as references, so it’s OK if they are marked up and imperfect.
 I sometimes store the pattern for them folded up inside.
 Once they are used in an actual build the pattern lands in long-term storage in my flat file.
 See my flat file storage system in the blog post here: https://www.lapuppets.com/pattern-storage-and-project-bins/

 I also use this system to store foam balls, my puppet “mannikins” for designing costume patterns, and polyester fiber filling.
 Anything that is light and awkward to store can go up here.
 Come Christmas my kids know they can find the gift wrap up there above my work bench.
-It’s not uncommon for them to bound down the stairs the day of a gift exchange to wrap up gifts for family.
+It’s quite common for them to rush down the stairs on the day of a gift exchange.
+They do this to wrap up gifts for family.

-The ability to see what is above the grate is handy, so if you modify this idea, consider a material that allows for this.
+The ability to see what is above the grate is handy.
+If you modify this idea, consider a material that allows for visibility.
 Another fun idea is using a flexible elastic cord to create a grid or zig-zag across the rafter gap.
 Foam heads can then be squished past the elastic barrier but be supported once you let go.
 I’d love to see your finished solution if you use this idea.
 You can email me at pam@lapuppets with a photo:)